manuelbieh/react-book/basics/excursus-es2015+.md

 const { name, class: ticketClass } = passenger;
 ```

 The value of the `class` property is written into the new variable `ticketClass` which, as opposed to `class`, is a valid name for a variable.
-The name of the passenger can easly be destructured into a variable with the name `name`.
+The name of the passenger can easily be destructured into a variable with the name `name`.

 **Defaults in destructuring assignments**

 It is also possible to use defaults with **destructuring**.
-If you are trying to destructure a property in an object in which it does not exist, you can define a default to use instead.
-Instead of using a colon as we did for reserved names, we use the equality sign followed by the default value we want to pass:
+If you are trying to destructure a property of an object in which it does not exist, you can define a default to use instead.
+Instead of using a colon as we did for reserved names, we use the equals sign followed by the default value we want to pass:

 ```javascript
 const { name = 'Unknown passenger' } = passenger;